trevorpiltch/trevorpiltch/README.md

-# About Me 🤙👨‍💻
+# About Me 👨‍💻
 - I am a student at Phillips Exeter Academy
-- I mostly program in Swift but I dabble in other languages.
-  - Dabbled languages include: Java, Python, Kotlin
 - I play soccer
 - I love to skateboard and surf
+- I'm mainly an App Dev with Swift (and a little Kotlin)
+- I also program in Python, Ruby, Java, and JavaScript

 ## Favorites ⭐
 Movie: The breakfast club <br />